jironghuang/liquiditypoolcalculator/README.md

 # liquiditypoolcalculator

-1. The aim of this package is to provide a simple framework to compute expected changes in value of liqudity pool.
+1. The aim of this package is to provide a simple framework to compute expected changes in value of liquidity pool.
 2. With the expected changes in liquidity pool, traders could estimate impermanent losses and expected profits.
-Arbitrageurs could apply appropiate hedge ratios through futures/ perpetuals to extract the yield.
+Arbitrageurs could apply appropriate hedge ratios through futures/ perpetuals to extract the yield.

 ## Note on current version 0